oristopo/nanoTAPR/README.md

 + j0 with more resolution.
 A zoom factor of 2.0 places a reflection coefficient value of 0.5 on the periphery of the chart.
 There are four display zoom settings.
 Zoom = 1.0
 Zoom = 1.5
 Zoom = 2.0
 Zoom = 2.5

-TDR Setup.
-The allows setting the Start Time (in nanoseconds) and the Stop Time (in nanoseconds) for the TDR display.
+TDR Setup allows setting the Start Time (in nanoseconds) and the Stop Time (in nanoseconds) for the TDR display.
 This allows you to zoom into the area of interest.
 It also allows entering an estimated value of the cable velocity factor, which is used to calculate the